physicsrob/vdm1/docs/assembly.md

 ## Recommended Steps (Soldering)

-1. Install all resistors (except R6).
+1. Install all resistors (you can skip R6 if using MCM667400 char ROM).
 Proceed in order of resistor value rather than reference, and use the [interactive BOM](ibom.html).
 Filter by one resistor value at a time, and the BOM will highlight all locations on the board.
 It's easiest to install the 1.5K resistors last (as you'll basically be filling every resistor).
+All resistors (except R6) are 1/4 watt and should have leads bent as close to resistor body as possible.
+R6 is 1/2 watt.
 2. Install DIP sockets.
 3. Install DIP switch.
 Note that switch 1 should be towards the S-100 bus, and switch 6 should be near the edge of the board.
 4. Install Q1, D2, D3, and XTAL.